voussoir/reddit/Schedulizer-ModTeam/README.md

 Written for [/u/ApexRedditr](http://reddit.com/u/apexredditr) - [Req thread](http://www.reddit.com/r/RequestABot/comments/2m5abs/request_schedule_a_post/)

 Enormous overhaul of the Schedulizer system.
-This bot allows a team of moderators to put "Source Posts" in a centralized subreddit, and the content of those posts will immediately be dispersed at a desired time.
+This bot allows a team of moderators to put "Source Posts" in a centralized subreddit, and the content of those posts will immediately be dispersed at the desired time.

-#Creating a Schedule
+##Creating a Schedule

 See screenshot 1

-A Source post **must** have three elements - A time to post, a subreddit to post, and a title to post, in that order.
-They must be demarcated by a Separator which is chosen by the bot owner, and is `||` by default.
+A Source post **must** have three elements - A time to post, a subreddit to post to, and a title to post as, in that order.
+They must be demarcated by a Separator which is chosen by the bot owner, and is **||** by default.
 I advise you to never put the separator as part of your title, but you still may be able to.

 Additionally, if the bot is a moderator of the subreddit you are scheduling the post to, you may include the following flags in the subreddit section